Scholarships for Hispanic Women — 30 Verified Awards & Deadlines

 September

-💰 Amount: Last-dollar up to full COA after aid.
+💰 Amount: Last-dollar funding up to full cost of attendance after other aid.

 🔗 Apply/info: https://www.thegatesscholarship.org/scholarship